 One of the most difficult questions in the field of pest control today is how to protect our homes against termites.
 If 5 different pest control companies were asked that question, we could receive 5 different answers.
 For the past 50 years, the most common and popular method for exterminating termites was excavating the land surrounding the building and injecting a substantial amount of insecticide.
 This created a toxic boundary against infiltration attempts into the building.

 Furthermore, in places where termites have already infiltrated the structure, drilling is performed into the structure and around the panels at distances of 40 cm from each other to inject the special insecticide into the ground.
-The goal of the treatment is to try and attack the infestation spots themselves, and in this way, solve a specific problem.
+The goal of the treatment is to try and attack the infestations spots themselves, and in this way, solve a specific problem.
 This solution requires a chronic repetition of this action at least once every year but it doesn’t deal with the reproductive system of the nest.
 Other newer methods which are usually adapted to preconstructed modern houses, are treatments where a system of pipes resembling watering pipes is placed, or other such products.
 These are correct methods, but they can cause disorder in the house, they are expensive, and are not always applicable in existing houses.

 Internal treatments are usually necessary when termites are discovered on walls, doorframes, or wooden furniture.
 Certain areas can be treated with insecticides, in liquid form, or by cutting off the nest from the source which caused termites to appear at the entrance to the house.
-Termites are capable of building nests outside the house but feed on sources inside the house even when the nest is located on a tree trunk close to the house, or in an underground spot that is undetectable.
+Termites are capable of building nests outside the house, but feed on sources inside the house even when the nest is located on a tree trunk close to the house, or in an underground spot which is undetectable.
 Often, the professional and experienced pest control expert can detect enough areas of termite activity in the house, in order to use an insecticide and destroy the undiscovered nest.
 Other internal treatments include drilling the floor tiles and injecting insecticide into the ground below.
 There are a number of ways to inject insecticides under the tiles, but they are all expensive and intrusive.
 If you believe that a chemical and expensive treatment around your house is the solution, think again.
-Most companies will drill hundreds of ugly holes into your concrete in order to inject toxic insecticides.
-These holes can devalue the price of your house when selling, and in addition, most professionals specializing in termites will tell you that drilling and injecting isn’t the most effective way to treat the earth under the concrete, and most importantly, it doesn’t affect the basis of the termite colony.
+Most companies will drill hundreds of ugly holes into your concrete in order to inject the toxic insecticides.
+These holes can devalue the price of your house when selling, and in addition, most professionals specializing in termites will tell you that drilling and injecting isn’t the most effective way to treat the earth under the concrete, and most important, it doesn’t affect the basis of the termite colony.

 Gal Cohen – Expert pest control consultant